ThinkDataEd/student/docs/unit1/lesson4.md

     100. **Consider Data:** The image below shows how Pizza Girl recorded her data.
 The data below represents the first 18  entires in Pizza Girl's data set.
 Before she can analyze the data using a computer, she needs to organize it in rows and columns.

-        <strong style="color: red;">Organize the data the same way it would appear on a spreadsheet, with the columns Tips, Payment Method, and Time.</strong>
+        Organize the data the same way it would appear on a spreadsheet, with the columns Tips, Payment Method, and Time.

         <iframe src="https://drive.google.com/file/d/15xDtvWaP2CZIz5loK6Rs4JwZBiARMXkW/preview" width="640" height="480"></iframe>